How is the accounting and auditing system in Hong Kong organised?

 - Consignment notes for international and long-distance transport;

 Despite the fact that businessmen operating on the territory of Hong Kong have the right to choose the beginning and end of the fiscal year, this jurisdiction has a generally accepted time frame: from April 1 to March 31.
-The terms of the fiscal year must be chosen by the owner of the company once for the entire period of activity and officially announced to the regulatory authorities.
+The terms of the fiscal year must be chosen by the owner of the company once for the entire period of activity and be officially announced to the regulatory authorities.

 Hong Kong audit in 2020

 To conduct an audit, you need to hire a qualified specialist with at least 4-5 years of experience.
 The activity of such specialists is closely monitored, and the report on the results of work may be requested by the tax service at any time, so the question of choosing an auditor for your company should be approached with all responsibility.
 IT-OFFSHORE specialists are ready to provide professional assistance online.
-We will help you to understand all the nuances of accounting, auditing and tax reporting in Hong Kong and will assist in the preparation of all necessary documents in a short time.
+We will help you to understand all the nuances of accounting, auditing and tax reporting in Hong Kong and will assist you in the preparation of all necessary documents in a short time.